banzai-cicd/banzai/README.md

 ```
 @Library('Banzai@1.0.0') _ // only necessary if configured as a 'Global Pipeline Library'.
 IMPORTANT: the _ is required after @Library.
 banzai {
+    appName = 'config-reviewer-server'          // **required** currently used only by SAST for determining the namespace to publish to.
     throttle = 'my-project'                     // comma-delimited list of throttle categories to apply. (https://github.com/jenkinsci/throttle-concurrent-builds-plugin)
     sshCreds = ['cred1', 'cred2']                                    // a list of any ssh creds that may be needed in your pipeline
-    appName = 'config-reviewer-server'          // **required** currently used only by SAST for determining the namespace to publish to.
+    skipSCM = true                              // skip pulling down the branch that kicked off the build
     debug = false                               // provides additional debug messaging
     gitTokenId = 'sweeney-git-token'            // a Jenkins credential id which points to a github token (required by downstreamBuilds)
     httpsProxy = [